 King silver solder theirs, but the top quality blades such as Phantom,

 Gold Star etc. are hand brazed with bronze.

 The more expensive blades are made from a higher grade of steel.
 The higher grade of steel allows skaters to keep their edges longer and to need fewer sharpenings.
 They also flow better over the ice and can improve jumps and spins for the more advanced skater.
 Some of the newer stainless steel blades have an aluminium chassis which takes weight off the skater and will help increase their height in jumps.
 The increased height allows the skater more time to complete rotations.
-The Jackson Matrix blades are are an example of a lightweight blade and are highly corrosion resistant.
+The Jackson Matrix blades and Eclipse Titanium blades are examples of lightweight blades and are highly corrosion resistant.
+The Eclipse Titanium Blades are currently the only lightweight blades that do not require a special jig when sharpening.
 However, for figure skaters new to the sport, the most expensive blade isn't going to make you a better skater.
 Purchase the blade needed for your skate level.